twoodruff01/shark/docs/ROADMAP.md

   1. just one log file that everything goes into.
 Would run into issues if you use multiprocessing for agents.
   2. A game log file, and also one log file per agent.

+## CLI:

+- Would be nice to be able to pass command line parameters in.

 ## Backtesting:

 - Not a priority, but if anyone else ends up using this thing, this would be a great feature.

-## Testing:

-- Use some basic shitty tests from the start so it's at least built in and you don't have to refactor.